 Mission

-Across the world, existing environmental laws have proven insufficient to halt the degradation of ecosystems.
-Designed largely to regulate exploitation rather than protect life, these laws treat nature as property—an object to be used—rather than as a living community with its own rights.
-This failing system demands a radical rethinking: an attitudinal shift where nature itself is recognized as a rights-bearing entity.
+Around the world, existing environmental laws have failed to stop the ongoing destruction of ecosystems.
+Built primarily to regulate exploitation rather than protect life, these laws treat nature as property — a resource to be used — instead of as a living system with its own inherent rights.
+To address this failure, we need a fundamental shift in perspective: recognising nature itself as a rights-bearing entity deserving of protection and respect.